Peterson Academy: Enrollment and participation

 PA has an open enrollment model (it is non-selective), where there is no application process, as admission and enrollment are automatic upon registering and paying the subscription fee.
-It is available worldwide. with the aspiration of translating the courses into other languages in the future.
+It is available worldwide, with the aspiration of translating the courses into other languages in the future.

 The code of conduct establishes "a high standard of behavior," with the possibility of expulsion.
 It requires professors, staff, and students to "conduct themselves in a manner that produces a positive, upward-spiraling, productive reciprocity."
 The stated goal is to foster an environment most conducive to students who are genuinely committed to learning.
 The code places particular emphasis on civility combined with freedom of thought, affirming that "the exchange of reasoned opinions and outright disagreement is not only fine (...), but welcome and appropriate."
 Students who cause disruption or demonstrate a lack of seriousness about their studies may be expelled.
 On 8 January 2025 the academy permanently removed several paying students—without prior warning and before the code of conduct was implemented—after they criticized a proposed subscription-fee increase on the platform’s social feed.
 Those expelled said they were automatically refunded but lost access to their coursework and community contacts.

-The Peterson Academy stated that it aimed to reduce the cost of a bachelor’s degree–equivalent education by approximately 95%, offering a low-cost alternative to traditional universities.
+Peterson Academy stated that it aimed to reduce the cost of a bachelor’s degree–equivalent education by approximately 95%, offering a low-cost alternative to traditional universities.
 One year of enrollment costs $599.
 Jordan Peterson argued that charging a "modest" fee, rather than offering the program for free, would promote a high-quality student body through the self-selection of motivated and serious learners.

 One month after launching the public beta, the organization reported 30,000 registered students.
 As of April 2025, it reports 41,000.

 Ethos and mission

-The Peterson Academy presents itself as modeling the ideals of classical liberal education, aiming to cultivate critical thinking, intellectual growth, and sophistication through engagement with major thinkers and ideas.
+Peterson Academy presents itself as modeling the ideals of classical liberal education, aiming to cultivate critical thinking, intellectual growth, and sophistication through engagement with major thinkers and ideas.
 Jordan Peterson has described the academy as pursuing the university ideal—a place where students become more verbally fluent, knowledgeable, and less naive.
 Central to its approach is the emphasis on teaching “how to think, not what to think,” within an intellectually rigorous environment described as “devoid of ideology,” where students are free to form independent views.

 Affordability is another core principle.
 The academy seeks to make higher education financially accessible by significantly lowering costs, while providing lectures by "the world’s best lecturers."